Nest: Assembly

 Assembly entails gathering, transporting, and arranging materials to create a novel structure.
 Transportation has the greatest time and energy cost so animals are usually adapted to build with materials available in their immediate environment.

 Building materials

 Plant matter is the most common construction material for nests.
 Other common materials include fur or feathers, perhaps from the animal itself, mud or dirt, fecal matter, and specialized secretions from the animal's body.

 Effects on environment

 Nest building can have a substantial impact on the environment in which animals live.
 The combined digging activity of termites and mole-rats in South Africa has created a "mima prairie" landscape marked by huge areas of flat land punctuated by mounds 30 m wide and 2 m high.
 Similar structures exist in the United States, created by pocket gophers, and Argentina, rodents of the genus Ctenomys.

 Lasting effects

 Nests constructed by megapode birds have been mistaken for anthropological features by professionals, due to their exceptional height (10 m) and abundance (hundreds in a single location).

+Some nests, such as those built by bearded vultures, can last for several centuries, after being used by multiple generations of birds.
+In one of such nests, several human objects from the 13th to the 19th centuries were found, all of them in the same nest.